-To start, President Chuck Marcouiller shared our mantra: “The Sales Enablement Society exists to create a saloon environment where the best sales, marketing, and enablement minds get together to learn, debate, and enlighten each other through jointly-developed experience.”
+To start, President Chuck Marcouiller shared our mantra: “The Sales Enablement Society exists to create a saloon environment where the best sales, marketing, and enablement minds get together to learn, debate, and enlighten each other through jointly developed experience.”

 The “speed dating” rounds were quick and consisted of sharing a best practice, learning a best practice, and then switching to a new counterpart to get as much different insight as possible.
 It was a blast to learn about all the other companies represented along with the tools/practices they are leveraging to enable their teams.
-In the middle of the round, I was introduced to Cambi DeFoor, from Payscale, and when I told her with I was from Highspot, she laughed and told me how she was just talking to another person about Highspot as a best practice.
+In the middle of the round, I was introduced to Cambi DeFoor from Payscale, and when I told her that I was from Highspot, she laughed and told me how she was just talking to another person about Highspot as a best practice.
 I was ecstatic to hear that and loved hearing the feedback firsthand from a wonderful customer!

 When we came back together as a group and shared some of those best practices, an interesting analogy came up revolving around infomercials, and their relevance to sales (specifically technology sales).

 The first that came to my mind was Shamwow — that “miracle” chamois that was a big deal a few years ago.
 We all remembered Shamwow, and Patrick from Puppet began to discuss about why infomercials draw and hold attention.
 Infomercials tell stories in a way that makes a connection you’ll remember.
 They often show how the things you use today don’t work (usually in a parody) compared with how the advertised product is far superior, which helps the audience makes an emotional connection.

 Often in tech sales, we are guilty of talking about new releases and features but forgetting to show how it relates to the person we’re pitching so they don’t make a connection.
 To sell more faster, you must make an emotional connection.